 Swallowing and trying to gather his self-control, the prince repeated, "Nothing happened, Uncle."

 The old man smelled the flavor of panic as if it were the sweat which was beading off his nephew's muscles.
 He tightened his grip near Zuko's collarbone, his intuition gripping the situation a little more efficiently now that his heart had dropped back into his ribcage.
 He had seen that, hadn't he?
 Yes.
 He would not deny this and he couldn't let Zuko either.
 Iroh's mind and body might have been allowed to fallow for the past few years but not to the extent that he didn't perceive what had just happened.
 He knew what had just happened.

 The spirits were never subtle when it came to fate.

 But how could this be?
-Iroh had laid siege to Ba Sing Se for three-hundred days trying to get to the Earth-bending Avatar.
+Iroh had laid siege to Ba Sing Se for six-hundred days trying to get to the Earth-bending Avatar.
 A horrendous battle had ensued when he'd finally broken down the wall.
 The same wall where Lu Ten - brave, brilliant, foolhardy Lu Ten - had died a decade later at as they gave it a second try.
 The Dragon of the West had failed not only himself and his nation, but his son as well.

 Had the death of his son been for nothing?
 Had the Earth Avatar been dead this whole time?

 Then again, the time period fit down to a shivering splinter - give or take a week.
 The Earth Avatar had probably died of the burn wounds he had received from the fierce battle with dozens of fire-benders.
 Then who was pretending to be the Earth Avatar right now?
 Who were the walls of Ba Sing Se guarding in a stubborn show of defiance?
 Who was playing the part of false prophet, keeping the Earth Kingdom full of artificial hope?

 No, that wasn't important right now.
 Zuko was.
 The boy looked scared; the crew was petrified, everyone was uncertain and confused.
 A tactical General knows he must gather his men when the line is broken or risk losing the battle.